UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_cpp.md

 computational version of a mathematical function.

 For example: printing text, writing to a file, modifying the value of an input argument, or changing the value of a global variable.
-Functions without side affects that return the same data each time the same input arguments are provided are called _pure functions_.
+Functions without side effects that return the same data each time the same input arguments are provided are called _pure functions_.